voodoo12345/credits-docs/source/blockchain.rst

 Blockchain
 ==========

-The Credits blockchain consists of cryptographically connected blocks and states.
+The Credits Blockchain Framework as an application is a distributed service that runs across multiple servers called :ref:`Nodes <architecture-blockchain-node>`.
+Every node holds a copy of the Credits blockchain as a data structure.
+This data structure consists of cryptographically connected :ref:`Blocks <blockchain-block>` and :ref:`States <blockchain-state>`.
+New blocks and states are added to the blochchain by :ref:`applying transactions <blockchain-applying-transactions>` and electing the best blocks through node :ref:`consensus <blockchain-consensus>`.

 .. _blockchain-state: